dfaiola/SQL_Exploration/README.md

-# This project is about writing queries to explore the dataset and draw some conclusions.
+# This project is about writing queries to explore the dataset and draw  conclusions.
+I also made some visualizations in Tableau with the same data.